Angels manager Ron Washington recovering from quadruple bypass heart surgery

 “(Doctors) told me by the time I reach eight weeks I could start doing some light work, but my light work was to come up to Texas and be with the team,” said Washington, at 73 the oldest manager in the majors.
 "I feel great, I really do. ...
 I didn't come here to work, I came here to be around my guys and have fun with them."

-Washington last managed a game in a 7-3 loss to the New York Yankees on June 19.
-The following day, the team said Washington was out indefinitely because of health issues after experiencing shortness of breath and appearing fatigued toward the end of that four-game series in New York.
+Washington last managed a game June 19 against the Yankees.
+The following day, the Angels said he was out indefinitely because of health issues after experiencing shortness of breath and appearing fatigued toward the end of that four-game series in New York.

 After being cleared by Yankees doctors to fly home with his team, even though they initially wanted to keep him in New York, Washington underwent a series of tests in California.
 He said an angiogram there showed blockage in his valves that couldn’t be fixed by stents.